-Couples celebrating this wonderful achievement in 2013 will have been married in 1953, when times of austerity meant something very different from what is spoken about in the media today.
-The country was still recovering from the ravages of war, and the cost of basic essentials such as food and fuel as a percentage of people’s income was far greater than it is today, but rationing had finally come to an end and 1953 saw a rapid increase in the number of cars taking to the roads.
-The wedding would undoubtedly have been the highlight of the year for the couple and anyone lucky enough to have been invited to the wedding, although weddings were frequently much smaller celebrations that they are today.
+Couples celebrating this wonderful achievement in 2014 will have been married in 1954, when times of austerity meant something very different from what is spoken about in the media today.
+The country was still recovering from the ravages of war, and the cost of basic essentials such as food and fuel as a percentage of income was far greater than it is today, but rationing had finally come to an end and 1954 saw a rapid increase in the number of cars taking to the roads.
+The wedding would undoubtedly have been the highlight of the year for the couple and anyone lucky enough to have been invited to the wedding, although weddings were frequently much smaller celebrations than they are today.

 The fashions of the day saw hemlines and hairlines growing shorter while the waistline relaxed a little and clothing took on a slightly more casual appearance compared to previous years.
 Very few women wore slacks or trousers still as skirts and dresses remained ever popular.
 The most popular wedding dresses would have been lace covered, long sleeved and high necked, very feminine and beautifully fitted.

 It was coronation year and the highlight of the calendar in Britain as today’s diamond couples were just getting married.
 There were street parties across the country, and an exited and celebratory air was felt everywhere.
 And just as all this was being prepared news came through that the World’s highest mountain had been scaled for the first time in history by Edmund Hillary and Sherpa Tensing